 As part of my esuperfund review and reading their FSG document, esuperfund collects a commission on the following types of products and transactions:

 - Share trades

 - Options and other derivatives trades

-It’s also worth noting that although CommSec is one of the most popular online stockbroking platforms in Australia (especially for SMSFs) it is also relatively expensive compared to new entrants such as SelfWealth.
-This means in some cases by using CommSec and esuperfund you may end up paying double, or almost triple the amount in brokerage fees compared to other providers.
-For a comparison of brokerage fees between CommSec, Ebroking and SelfWealth click here.
+It’s also worth noting that although CommSec is one of Australia’s most popular online stockbroking platforms, it is also relatively expensive compared to new entrants such as Stake and SelfWealth.
+In some cases, by using CommSec and esuperfund, you may pay double or almost triple the brokerage fees compared to other providers.

-The brokerage rates payable by your SMSF on share trades with EBROKING are detailed on the esuperfund website here.
+The brokerage rates payable by your SMSF on share trades with EBROKING are detailed on the esuperfund website here and also shown in the table below.
 The commission paid to esuperfund on share trades with EBROKING is not in addition to the published brokerage rates on their website.